cchrkk/cchrkk.github.io/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Google Fonts**: Used for the "Inter" font.

+## Credits

+Special thanks to GitHub Copilot and Websim.ai for their valuable assistance in the development of this project.

 ## License

 This project is licensed under the MIT License.
 Feel free to fork and modify it as you like.